microchip-pic-avr-examples/pic16f15244-family-advanced-i2c-io-expander/README.md

  5. Stop the I<sup>2</sup>C bus
  6. Wait for INT to be asserted

  **Important!
-If I<sup>2</sup>C communication with the device is started during a memory write, the bus may become stuck due to the driver missing an interrupt.
+If I<sup>2</sup>C communication with the device is started during a memory write, the bus may hang due to the driver missing an interrupt.
 This is especially important if using the MCP2221A device, which cannot sense INT.
 In the I<sup>2</sup>C terminal, you must set a delay (100ms or more is recommended) to ensure enough time is given for the operation.
 The device can be recovered by pulling the MCLR (reset) line low.**

  When followed, the device will execute the programmed memory operation (clearing any previous errors and deasserting the INT line).
 When completed, the INT line is asserted and the internal address is moved to ERROR (0x00).
 A read operation can be run immediately following the memory write without the need to set the address.<br><br>